 Unfortunately, EGR codes on Ford pickups are not uncommon.
-There are nine separate codes that can set for this one problem category.
+There are nine separate codes that can set for this one problem.

-However the things you learn on this page will certainly provide enough information to diagnose other EGR codes in your Ford car or truck.
-Of course, when we use the three letter term, we're talking about exhaust gas recirculation.
+However, the things you learn on this page will certainly provide enough information to diagnose other EGR codes on your Ford automobile, pickup truck or sport utility vehicle.
+Of course, when we use the three letter term, we're talking about exhaust gas re-circulation.

 This process of reintroducing exhaust back into the intake charge has been around since the early 70s.
 Engine designers use this to lower combustion chamber temperatures and reduce tailpipe emissions.

-When the system malfunctions, it boils down to either too much or not enough exhaust is flowing.
-If the flow is insufficient then the vehicle will emit higher emissions.
+When the system malfunctions, it boils down to either too much or not enough exhaust gases mixing with the intake charge.
+When too much exhaust enters the combustion chamber the vehicle runs rough at idle and experiences lack of power under load.

+If the flow remains insufficient then the vehicle emits higher emissions.
 This works against the federal clean air act.
-If too much exhaust flows back into the intake manifold the engine can suffer from a lack of power, stalling, surging and bucking when under load.
+If too much exhaust flows back into the intake manifold the engine suffers from a lack of power, stalling, surging, poor fuel economy and sometimes bucking when under load.

-There are three separate parts that work together in an attempt to flow the proper amount of exhaust gases back into the engine.
+There are three separate parts that work together in an attempt to flow the proper amount of exhaust gases back into the engine to reduce tailpipe emissions.

-Here we'll talk about properly diagnosing and repairing a malfunctioning exhaust gas recirculation system.
+Here we'll talk about properly diagnosing and repairing EGR codes on Ford pickups.
+You should always fix a malfunctioning exhaust gas circulation system.

-I know a few people that would like to just put a piece of black tape over the check engine light, but you really want to fix this problem for a couple of reasons.
+I know a few people that would like to just put a piece of black tape over the check engine light, but you really want to solve the problem for a couple of reasons.
 First, I should mention that the proper repair doesn't cost a lot.

-However, the No. 1 reason for me, is you will not pass the state inspection with a set trouble code in the P0400 range.
+However, the No. 1 reason for me to fix the issue, is you will not pass the state inspection with a set trouble code in the P0400 range.

-Finally, when the system flows too much exhaust or at the wrong time, engine performance and fuel economy will suffer.
-The good news is diagnosis is straightforward and this isn’t the worst problem you could have on your vehicle.
+Finally, when the system flows too much exhaust or at the wrong time, engine performance and fuel economy suffers.
+The good news is diagnosis is straightforward and this isn’t the worst problem you could have on a Ford vehicle.

-The engine control module wants to know what the EGR valve is doing.
-It should be closed at idle and open at varying degrees as engine RPM and load increase.
+The engine control module wants to know what the EGR valve is doing at all times.
+It should remain closed at idle and open at varying degrees as engine RPM and load increases.

-The computer uses this sensor and trusts the data to decide which code to set indicating a failure.
+The computer uses this sensor and trusts the data to decide which code to set indicating a failure within the complex system.

-If the sensor is malfunctioning, then the computer can set trouble codes based on this misinformation from the position sensor.
+If the sensor starts malfunctioning, then the computer sets trouble codes based on this misinformation from the position sensor.
 This means that testing the DPFE (Differential Pressure Feedback EGR) sensor is high on the list of things to do first.

-The third wire is a ground connection.
-I decided to talk about the DPFE sensor first, because it's a commonly failed component.
+The third wire is a strong ground connection.
+I decided to talk about the DPFE sensor first, because it's a commonly failed, cheap plastic component.
 However, you don't have to replace it without knowing if it's bad first.

 You can use a voltmeter to test the signal heading back to the computer to see if it varies with the vacuum signal.
 With the key on, engine off you can take a meter reading.